 Technology should make your life easier, not more challenging.
 You may have younger students who need an extremely simple and easy-to-use platform, or you may have advanced high school students who can adapt and learn a more rigorous and complex online program.
 Be sure to select the one that fits your needs and your students’ needs the best.

-Create a pacing guide:
+Create a Pacing Guide:

 Once you have made your decision and found an easy-to-use online learning program to implement in your classroom, it’s time for the next step.
 Just like you would with a textbook curriculum or a collection of resources blending into a curriculum, it’s necessary to build out a pacing guide with calendared objectives, timelines, and goals.